Kitchen and Pantry

 Carefully designed at every level, the kitchen's close location to the dining room allowed meals to be delivered quickly and efficiently.

 Every feature to ensure ease-of-use for her staff was included in this entertaining staging area.
-Modern green Geneva steel cabinets that once stored Marjorie's most used, everyday services, line the walls of the pantry, while a dumbwaiter nearby was used not to transport food, but to bring up the more precious porcelain and glass from basement storage.
+Modern green Geneva steel cabinets that once stored Post's most used, everyday services, line the walls of the pantry, while a dumbwaiter nearby was used not to transport food, but to bring up the more precious porcelain and glass from basement storage.
 Across the aisle is a walk-in safe where the silver was stored.
 And look closely, even timers built in to the cabinets were included to make efficiency a priority.
-Luxuries such as these allowed Marjorie to be one of the most distinguished hostesses in Washington, D.C.
+Luxuries such as these allowed Post to be one of the most distinguished hostesses in Washington, D.C.